Flag of the Székelys: Modern flag

 In 2003, the Szekler National Council was established.
 It adopted the blue and golden Székely flag and coat of arms by Ádám Kónya, based on old Székely emblems, as its own symbols.

 As this council is the main advocate of the Székely autonomy movement, these symbols soon became expressions of Székely cohesion, cooperation and self-identity.
 While the popularity of the flag started gradually increasing, the press and people began to refer to it as the "Székely flag".
 On 5 September 2009, a Székely organization declared the symbols as the flag and coat of arms of Székely Land.
 It has been claimed that the Romanians can not relate the Székely claims for autonomy with Hungarian irredentist ideas through the use of the Székely flag since not even a single Hungarian state symbol is on it.

 On the following years, the Székely flag would start to appear on several public buildings and also on Székely populated places such as Ciumani (Gyergyócsomafalva) in 2005, in Sfântu Gheorghe (Sepsiszentgyörgy) in 2009, and other ones posteriorly.
-The Romanian authorities responded to this with numerous final judgments issued since 2013, according to which the Székely symbols must be removed from all public buildings and spaces, including in their interior.
+The Romanian authorities responded to this with numerous final judgments issued since 2013, according to which the Székely symbols must be removed from all public buildings and spaces, including their interior.
 To strengthen this, a new law was adopted in 2015, which further restricted the use of Székely flags.

-According to some, the popularity and significance of the Székely flag can be attributed to a certain extent to the persecution and campaign against it of the Romanian authorities.
-According to the Hungarian journalist Levente Balogh, "if they did not start a campaign against it, not many people apart from its inventor would be interested on it.
+According to Hungarian Romanian heraldist Attila István Szekeres, the popularity and significance of the Székely flag can be attributed in part due to the persecution and campaign against it of the Romanian authorities.
+According to Hungarian journalist Levente Balogh, "if they did not start a campaign against it, not many people apart from its inventor would be interested in it.
 In this way, however, it has also been burned into the minds of those who have little to do with the Székelys anyway, and today it is seen everywhere as a minority symbol persecuted by chauvinist authorities".

 It is also used in some places of Hungary.
 In fact, it started to be hoisted on the Hungarian Parliament Building in Budapest on 15 February 2013, as well as on several municipal buildings in the country.